daronphang/programming-resources/design-patterns/architectural/materialized-view.md

 ## Materialized View pattern

-Generate prepopulated views over the data in one or more data stores when the data isn't ideally formatted for required query operations.
+Generate pre-populated views over the data in one or more data stores when the data isn't ideally formatted for required query operations.
 This can help support efficient querying and data extraction, and improve application performance.

 ### Context and problem